-Two cousins (Rachel Weisz and Emma Stone) jockey for influence and power during the reign of Queen Anne (Olivia Colman, who scored a Golden Globe for her performance) in this political comedy-drama from the Oscar-nominated director of The Lobster....
+Two cousins (Rachel Weisz and Emma Stone) jockey for influence and power during the reign of Queen Anne (Olivia Colman, who scored an Oscar and Golden Globe for her performance) in this political comedy-drama from the Oscar-nominated director of The Lobster....
 More

 "Early 18th century.
 England is at war with the French.
 Nevertheless, duck racing and pineapple eating are thriving.
 A frail Queen Anne occupies the throne and her close friend Lady Sarah (Weisz) governs the country in her stead while tending to Anne’s ill health and mercurial temper.
 When a new servant, Abigail (Stone), arrives, her charm endears her to Sarah.
 Sarah takes Abigail under her wing and Abigail sees a chance at a return to her aristocratic roots.
 As the politics of war become quite time consuming for Sarah, Abigail steps into the breach to fill in as the Queen’s companion.
 Their burgeoning friendship gives her a chance to fulfil her ambitions and she will not let woman, man, politics or rabbit stand in her way."
 (Venice Film Festival)Hide

 “Love has its limits.”
 “Well, it shouldn’t.”
 This exchange, which takes place in the opening scene of The Favourite, could plausibly be from any of Yorgos Lanthimos’ small yet notorious catalogue of films.
 From Dogtooth, to The Lobster, to The Killing of a Sacred Deer, the Greek director and cinema darling has something of a preoccupation with emotional barriers—and what happens when they are transgressed....
 More